 - WordPress, AWS Lightsail, SES, PHP, CSS, HTML

-- Personal website with a customized child theme, custom post types and taxonomies supporting a quote blog and bibliography separated from standard posts.
+- Personal website with a customized child theme; custom post types and taxonomies supporting a quote blog and bibliography separated from standard posts; plugin and theme modifications supporting a photography blog with (almost) auto-populating EXIF data and custom filters.

 - Search engine, 2016